ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 ![Printscreen](http://i.imgur.com/MTyw8FD.png)

 ##Bulding and using this project
-We used Visual Studio for this project, we recommend [Node.js tools for Visual Studio](https://www.visualstudio.com/en-us/features/node-js-vs.aspx).
+First we used Visual Studio for this project.
+If you use Visual Studio we recommend [Node.js tools for Visual Studio](https://www.visualstudio.com/en-us/features/node-js-vs.aspx).
+This tool also makes it easier to publish on Azure...

 Like every NodeJS project we supply a packages.json file the install the correct dependencies you need. (npm install) If Mongoose doesn't work on your computer take a look at: https://github.com/AP-Elektronica-ICT/project-cloud-applications-codegenie_arnematthewbrecht/issues/2